Skaland Graphite Operation

 Graphite was first discovered in the area in 1870 and production started in 1917.
 Skaland Graphite AS formerly extracted graphite ore from the Skaland mine which located directly alongside the existing processing and port infrastructure, but since 2007, ore to the plant has been sourced from the nearby Traelen mine.

-The maiden JORC resource at the Skaland Graphite Operation for the underground Traelen Graphite Mine in accordance with the Australian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (“JORC Code (2012)”) is estimated at 1.78 million tonnes at 22% TGC in the category of indicated and inferred for 397kt of contained graphite using 10% cutoff.
+The updated JORC resource (2021) at the Skaland Graphite Operation for the underground Traelen Graphite Mine in accordance with the Australian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (“JORC Code (2012)”) is estimated at 1.84 million tonnes at 23.6% TGC in the category of indicated and inferred for 434kt of contained graphite using 10% cutoff (Table 1).

 The Traelen deposit lies on the northern tip of the Skaland peninsula and consists of two main and related lithological units.
 The tectono-stratigraphically lower unit is a banded gneiss with alternating biotite-rich and granitic bands (locally termed “Traelen Gneiss”) and an upper unit that consists of amphibolitic gneiss.
 These are heterogeneous hornblende gneisses with graphite horizons, possibly metamorphic greywacke and calciferous rocks.
 Both units contain granitic orthogneisses, possibly as a result of partial melting of the surrounding rocks.
 Quartz diorites and different types of pegmatites occur as well, forming discontinous intrusions.